Revisiting a Key Booking Page

 Design Strategies

-- Logically add a pet and specialty bags options within the current organization where travelers expect
+- Add pet and specialty bags options within the current organization where travelers expect

 - Encourage travelers to make a bags purchase now by: